andfadeev/lein-tutorial/README.md

 ### Running tests

-Lein includes the `clojure.test` runner by default (or you can also confire it to use some other available test runner), the default is good enough for the start.
+Leiningen includes the `clojure.test` runner by default, though you can configure it to use other test runners if needed.
+For starting out, the default setup is perfectly fine.

+To run your tests, simply execute:

 ```shell
 lein test